eirikhoye/airr_tools/README.md

 - contain yaml files for conda virtual environments needed to run scripts.
 Also needed for snakemake rules.

 scripts/
-- contain the scripts neccessary for some precursor steps in the analysis.
-- Hill_Diversity.R is used to make Hill diversity and evenness profiles.
-Script part of snakemake rule.
+- Hill_Diversity_v2.R           R script for generating Hill Diversity and evenness profiles.
+Run with snakemake.
-- concat_Hill.R, cleans up diversity and evenness output into tidy dataframe.
+- concat_Hill.R                 Concatenate diversity and evenness output into tidy dataframe.
+Run with snakemake.
+- run_imnet.py                  Create graphs from ImmunoSEQ rearrangement files in data/rearrangements.
+- powerlaw.R                    Script for calculating powerlaw fit from clonal degree distribution.
+- global_params.py              Calculate global graph parameters from .graphml file.
+- local_params.py               Calculate local graph parameters from .graphml file.
+- Rearrangement_to_single_files.py  Split ImmunoSEQ rearrangement dataframe into individual files for each sequencing sample.
+- Some additional deprecated scripts kept for future reference, but not used in the analysis.

 ```